RCSI/ICGP StAR MD programme

 The following eligibility criteria applies:

-- Applicants must be able to demonstrate at least 24 months (post-training) whole time equivalent (WTE) relevant clinical practice experience prior to application.
+- Applicants must be able to demonstrate at least 24 months' (post-training) relevant clinical practice experience (whole-time or part-time) prior to application.

 - Applicants should currently be employed in a practice-based role or be in a post related to practice in a higher education institute on the island of Ireland.

 - Applicants should be able to demonstrate previous research experience through conference presentations or publications.